EthanFifle/Yolov8_TCL/README.md

 ## Project Overview

-"project_resources.txt" contains a link to a shared drive with a video of our model at work live.
+`project_resources` contains a link to a shared drive with a video of our model at work live.
 You can also see the demo [here](https://drive.google.com/drive/folders/18jOq3_vSltYPM_aEwwil0jsShQTyupnN).
 This video demonstrates our projects capabilities when it comes to real-time classification/detection on objects.
 The video is a screen recording of yolov8's camera pane while running the live application on a PC with GPU computation capability.